LGK-Productions/GodotRuntimeInspector/README.md

 |**Suffix**|(string) suffix|Field/Property (int/float/double)|Defines a suffix for the target spinbox|
 |**PathPicker**|(FileModeEnum) fileMode, (string[]) filters|Field/Property (string)|Adds a button for picking a path with the given mode/filters|

+## Supported Types
+Aside from all primitive types, the runtime inspector can display:
+- Enums
+- (Godot-)Colors
+- Arrays
+- Lists

+All classes are displayed as composites of their members.
+There is no support for dictionaries at the moment

 ## Layout Flags
 You can specify some additional layout options via the layout flags, which can take effect depending on the element they are used for.
 The following flags are available: